efacilitation/watch-network/README.md

 watch.initialize();
 ```

-> Note: If you define a task on the watcher and on gulp - both will get executed, locally defined tasks first.
+> Note: If you define a task with the same name on the watcher and on gulp - both will get executed.
+On the watcher defined tasks execute first.

 ## API